Holidays

 Scoop tablespoon-sized balls of dough onto a baking sheet and use your thumb or the back of a spoon to create an indentation in the center of each.
 Fill each indentation with a teaspoon of your favorite fruit jam.
 Bake at 350°F (175°C) for 10-12 minutes.

-38. Vegan Carrot Cake Cookies
+Vegan Carrot Cake Cookies

 Beat in 1/4 cup of almond milk and 1 teaspoon of vanilla extract.
 In another bowl, whisk 1 1/2 cups of all-purpose flour with 1 teaspoon of baking powder, 1/2 teaspoon of baking soda, 1 teaspoon of cinnamon and a pinch of nutmeg.
 Gradually mix the dry ingredients into the wet mixture.
 Fold in 1/2 cup of chopped walnuts or raisins if desired.
 Drop spoonfuls of dough onto a baking sheet and bake at 350°F (175°C) for 10-12 minutes.

-39. Vegan Chocolate Crinkle Cookies
+35. Vegan Chocolate Crinkle Cookies

 Stir in 1/2 cup of unsweetened cocoa powder and 1/4 cup of almond milk.
 In another bowl, whisk 1 1/2 cups of all-purpose flour with 1 teaspoon of baking powder and a pinch of salt.
 Gradually mix the dry ingredients into the wet mixture until combined.
 Chill the dough for at least 30 minutes.
-Scoop tablespoon-sized balls of dough, roll them in powdered sugar, and place them on a baking sheet.
+Scoop tablespoon-sized balls of dough, roll them in powdered sugar and place them on a baking sheet.
 Bake at 350°F (175°C) for 10-12 minutes.

-41. Vegan Peanut Butter Cookies
+36. Vegan Peanut Butter Cookies

 Vegan peanut butter Thanksgiving cookies

-Vegan peanut butter cookies (via Canva)
+A peanut butter classic, vegan style (via Canva)

 Vegan peanut butter cookies are made without dairy or eggs but are still wonderfully soft and flavorful.
 To prepare, start by mixing 1/2 cup of creamy peanut butter with 1/2 cup of coconut oil until smooth.